TrojanSports - Stars of 2001 USC Elite Eight team reflect 20 years later amid Trojans run

 "I've watched them a couple games against UCLA and stuff like that.
 I haven't done a lot of watching, but they're good.
 They're a good basketball team," Bibby said.
 "They have a lot of ingredients on that team, and if you don't contain Eaddy and the Mobley boys [they've] got a shot to win the game.
 They're tough."

-In wrapping up the reflections, they were asked about following this postseason run and whether they're surprised no Trojans team has gotten back to the Elite Eight yet.
+In wrapping up the reflections, they were asked about watching this postseason run and whether they're surprised no Trojans team has gotten back to the Elite Eight yet.

 Bibby: "I thought it was a change [around the program after 2001], but we didn't have an arena.
 We didn't have the things to draw the people, to draw the kids.
 Dave Miller and I were talking and I said, 'I can't wait to get back here next year.'
 He said, 'Coach, you might not ever get back to here again.'
 I said, 'Yeah, we'll be able to do it next year.'
 And that's the year we fell short (losing as a No. 3 seed to No. 14 UNC Wilmington in the first round in 2002). ...
 The UCLA's did it every year, the Arizona's do it every year, teams like that, Duke, they do it every year.
 But not 'SC.
 It's tough to keep that program where it should be because we didn't have everything we needed.
 We didn't have that arena to woo the top players in.
 We were known, we had made some noise, but we weren't solid enough and consistent enough throughout the years for people to want to come to 'SC.
 We weren't on TV as much as some of the other people.
 We didn't have the arena.
 We just didn't have a few things that make a difference. ...
 It makes [2001] more special."